mendix/docs/content/addons/ats-addon/ov-function-api.md

 Currently, there are two clients available: for [Java](ov-function-api-java) and [Katalon](ov-function-api-katalon).

-## 5 Conclusion
+## 5 Function API Availability

 The Function API is in a closed preview phase right now.
 You can request access by sending an email to `info@mansystems.com` or sending a request to [Mendix Support](https://support.mendix.com/hc/en-us).

-If you have ideas on how we can improve the Function API, send an email to `info@mansystems.com`.
+If you have feedback on the Function API, send an email to `info@mansystems.com`.

 ## 6 Read More